data-science-on-aws/data-science-on-aws/README.md

 In the IAM role box, select the default `TeamRole`.

-You must select the default `VPC`, `Subnet`, and `Security group` as shown below.
+You must select the default `VPC`, `Subnet`, and `Security group` as shown in the screenshow.
 Your values will likely be different.
 This is OK.

 Keep the default settings for the other options not highlighted in red, and click `Create notebook instance`.
 On the `Notebook instances` section you should see the status change from `Pending` -> `InService`